American Diabetes Association. Standards of Medical Care in Diabetes - 2019. Diabetes Care 2019;42(Suppl 1):S1-S193.

 Definition, Etiology, PathogenesisTop

-Lactic acidosis is metabolic acidosis with a high anion gap and serum lactate levels >5 mmol/L (4 mEq/L).
-It is caused by increased anaerobic glucose metabolism and consequent lactate accumulation.
+Lactic acidosis is a metabolic acidosis with a high anion gap characterized by serum lactate levels >5 mmol/L (4 mEq/L).
+It is caused by increased anaerobic glucose metabolism and consequent lactate accumulation in the bloodstream.
 Lactic acidosis is not a disease-specific complication of diabetes mellitus; it is triggered by precipitating factors and is most frequently and nonspecifically seen in patients with shock.
-Metformin-associated lactic acidosis is more specific to diabetes.
-Lactic acidosis is less frequent in patients with diabetes than other complications that may lead to coma.
-It develops more often in patients with type 2 diabetes, although advanced microangiopathy (especially in patients with renal failure) can be a risk factor in patients with type 1 diabetes.
-Mortality rates may be as high as ~50%.
+Metformin-associated lactic acidosis is more specific to diabetes, with an estimated incidence of 4.3 cases per 100,000 person-years in patients treated with metformin.
+Lactic acidosis is less frequent than other complications in patients with diabetes that may lead to coma, but when present, the mortality rate may be as high as 50%.
+It develops more often in patients with type 2 diabetes, especially when associated with conditions that can precipitate drug accumulation (eg, renal insufficiency or failure) and/or decrease in lactate clearance (eg, liver impairment).
+In patients with type 1 diabetes, advanced microangiopathy (especially in patients with renal failure) can be a risk factor for lactic acidosis.

 Types of lactic acidosis associated with diabetes:

-1) Type A lactic acidosis (anaerobic) develops in the case of tissue hypoxia or hyperperfusion (sepsis, shock, heart failure, respiratory failure).
+1) Type A lactic acidosis (anaerobic) develops in the case of tissue hypoxia or hyperperfusion (sepsis, shock, heart failure, respiratory failure, and severe trauma).

 2) Type B lactic acidosis (aerobic) is caused by factors other than hypoxia.
-In patients with diabetes, it accompanies severe complications of diabetes (eg, diabetic ketoacidosis [DKA]), renal failure, liver failure, and malignancy.
-Type B lactic acidosis is also caused by inappropriate use of metformin (contraindications: Table 4.2-5) or ingestion of high doses of salicylates, methyl alcohol, ethyl alcohol, or propylene glycol.
-Malignancy, intense alcohol consumption, and HIV infection have also been associated with this kind of acidosis.
+In patients with diabetes mellitus, it accompanies severe complications of diabetes (eg, diabetic ketoacidosis [DKA]), renal failure, liver failure, and malignancy.
+Type B lactic acidosis is also caused by inappropriate use of metformin (a condition known as metformin-associated lactic acidosis [MALA]), precipitated by an imbalance between lactate production, drug accumulation, and lactate clearance (contraindications: Table 5.2-5).
+Ingestion of high doses of salicylates, methyl alcohol, ethyl alcohol, propylene glycol, and certain drugs like antiretroviral agents and propofol that impair oxidative phosphorylation can also cause type B lactic acidosis.
+Malignancy, high alcohol consumption, and HIV infection have also been associated with this kind of acidosis.

 Clinical Features and DiagnosisTop